vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/regions.md

 * PARTITION\_PERSISTENT: Partitioned region with disk persistence.
 * REPLICATE\_PERSISTENT: Replicated region with disk persistence.
 * LOCAL: Region is confined to one server, not distributed.
-  For more information on Region refer: [Creating Regions in Tanzu GemFire](#creating-regions-in-tanzu-gemfire)

 ## Best Practices for Cache Servers